frictionlessdata/datapackage/source/index.rst

 Things like:

-  * Data packaging, publication and installation
   * Revisioning of databases and datasets including diffing and merging
   * Protocols for sharing and syncing data changes
-  * Web-oriented query languages for data
+  * Web-oriented query protocols for data
+  * Data packaging, publication and installation
   * Webhooks and webservices for data transformation

 Contents